angelxuanchang/nlp-class/project.md

 You must submit your project write-up as a PDF document.
-In addition you must submit a Python notebook `project.ipynb` and your source code for your project in your GitLab repository:
+In addition you must submit a Python notebook `project.ipynb` and your source code for your project in your Github repository:

     git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git

-Put all your project files into the directory `project` in your GitLab repository.
+Put all your project files into the directory `project` in your Github repository.

 Make sure you have a `requirements.txt` file for your project so that we can use a virtual environment to run your code.